by Adam Welbourn

-Saturday 15th November – Today the Moon is at Apogee at a distance of 404,335 km (251,242 miles) the furthest point out in its orbit around the Earth this month
+Saturday 7th November – The waning crescent Moon is at Apogee today at a distance of 405,720 km (252,103 miles), the furthest point its orbit will take it away from the Earth this month

-Sunday 16th November – To help identify the constellations you can see throughout the month, below we’ve provided guide images for both southern and northern skies in November (shown as seen at 00:00 UTC on 16th November)
+Monday 16th November – To help you identify the constellations you can see throughout the month, below we’ve provided guide images for both southern and northern skies in November

-Saturday 29th November – This morning the Moon can be seen at First Quarter phase
+Thursday 19th November – This morning the Moon will be seen at First Quarter phase

 As usual, if you take any photos throughout November you’d like to show us, please tweet them to us using the link below!
 We’d love to see your efforts and we’ll re-tweet them to your fellow sky-watchers!